Automattic/wp-calypso/packages/composite-checkout/README.md

 - `submitButtonFooter: React.ReactNode`.
 Displays with the Checkout submit button.
 - `disableSubmitButton: boolean`.
 If true, the submit button will always be disabled.
 If false (the default), the submit button will be enabled only on the last step and only if the [formStatus](#useFormStatus) is [`.READY`](#FormStatus).
 - `validateForm?`: `() => Promise< boolean >`.
 A callback that will be called when the `onClick` event is triggered.
 If the callback is passed and its Promise resolves to a falsy value, the `onClick` handler will **not** be triggered. **No notification will be given to the user if this happens.**
+- `submitButton?`: `React.ReactNode`.
+If set, this will override the normal submit button with whatever you would like.

 ### CheckoutErrorBoundary